freebsd/freebsd-quarterly/2019q3/ci.md

 fix the code or adjust test infrastructure.
 The details are of these efforts are available in the weekly CI reports.

-We had a testing working group in [201909 DevSummit](https://wiki.freebsd.org/DevSummit/201909) lwhsu@ has presented the Testing/CI porject status and "how to work with the FreeBSD CI system", slides are available at the DevSummit page.
+We had a testing working group at the [201909 DevSummit](https://wiki.freebsd.org/DevSummit/201909) lwhsu@ has presented the Testing/CI project status and "how to work with the FreeBSD CI system", slides are available at the DevSummit page.
 Some contents have been migrated to https://wiki.freebsd.org/Jenkins/Debug , extending is welcomed.

 We continue publishing CI Weekly Report and moved the archive to https://hackmd.io/@FreeBSD-CI